kosamir/git-playground/vim/vim.md

   by executing the Ex command cmd for each line matching pattern
   (an Ex command is one starting with a colon such as :d for delete).
   Before executing cmd, "." is set to the current line.
+- This acts on the specified [range] (default whole file),
+  by executing the Ex command cmd for each line matching pattern
+  (an Ex command is one starting with a colon such as :d for delete).
+  Before executing cmd, "." is set to the current line.
 `:g/pattern/d`- deletes all empty lines
 `:g/pattern/t$`- copy matches to end of the file
 `:g/pattern/m$`- move matches to end of the file